-A use involving communication towers, including cell towers, shall meet all standards outlined in the code except where they conflict with the I-Drive District Overlay Zone.
-Communication towers shall be located on the top of buildings, and are prohibited on buildings less than 4 stories.
+A use involving communication towers, including cell towers, shall meet all standards outlined in the code.
+Communication towers shall be located on the top of buildings, and are prohibited on buildings less than 4 stories in Zones permitting communication towers with additional standards.